MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 ### Bug fixes

 * The adapter could sometimes fail with a null exception if there were errors in `karma-vs-reporter.json`.
-This should be fixed.
+This should now be fixed.

 ## Version 0.7.2